wenlzhang/obsidian-task-chat/README.md

 **Sorting Options**
 - **Task Sort By**: Field to sort tasks by
   - **Auto (AI-driven)** - ⭐ Only available in Task Chat mode
-    - **Availability**: Only shown when search mode is set to "Task Chat"
+    - **Availability**: Only shown when default chat mode is set to "Task Chat"
     - AI intelligently chooses sorting based on query type
       - Keyword searches → Relevance sorting
       - Other queries → Due Date sorting